hugonzb/Product-Lookup/README.md

 You should now see a prompt in the bottom part of the console that says “Database was created successfully.”
 <br>
 Next click on the H2 icon again in your task bar and this time press the “H2 console” which should be the first line from the dropdown menu.
-This will open a new tab in your browser which will look like Figure 3.
+This will open a new tab in your browser.
 Here change the JDBC URL ending so that it matches our local H2 database connection of “./test”, alternatively you can also just copy the connection here: “jdbc:h2:tcp://localhost/./test”.
-Your H2 console should now look like figure 4.
 Now for the username and password enter “sa” and click connect.
 <br>
 Now go into NetBeans again and using the navigational panel, click on INFO202_project -> Source Packages -> dao -> DbConnection.
 Ensure the URI for Windows users is commented out and the Mac URI is uncommented.
-Refer to Figure 6.
 <br>

 <h3> Windows OS H2 Instructions</h3>